Are you aware that if you require a tree to be removed from your property, you may need to lodge an application for Council approval for tree removal.

 For all your Tree Service Requirements

-Why do I need council approval to remove trees?
+Why do I need council approval for tree removal?

 It doesn’t matter if the tree is on a residential or a commercial site, it’s not worth taking the chance.
 For example, earlier in the year we had a call from the manager of a complex, they had their trees lopped without acquiring council approval.
 Council assessed the trees and after discussion with the body corporate, law enforcement, and development compliance department, they were left with costs of about $30,000 to remove the poorly pruned trees and replant mature trees in their place – and they risked a non-compliance fine of up to $960,000!
 We talk more about the fines and penalties for cutting down trees without approval lower down.